 This is the best way to use this publication when you have an Android device and may need offline access to the rules.

 I'm not an expert in Android app development, but this app should work on most Android devices.
 I've used it without problems on a range of phones and tablets running various versions of the Android operating system.

 There is no app for Apple iOS.
 Sorry about this.
 Perhaps I'll look at the practicality of it in future.

 This app is not in the Google Play app store (or any other app store for that matter), so you can only install or update by side-loading2https://www.howtogeek.com/313433/how-to-sideload-apps-on-android — and you won't get automatic updates either.
 I will update this publication from time to time, so please occasionally check the website for new versions as I don't have any alternative notification method in place at the moment.

 Use this version if you really want to print the whole thing out.
 It is sized for A4 paper, but you should be able to scale it to fit whatever paper size suits you best.

 Print individual topics from the website

-If you only want to print a few individual topics, you can print from the website.
-The print-outs get similar styling to the PDF file.
+If you only want to print a few individual topics, you can print from the website — just use the Print button I have provided on the topic toolbar.
+These print-outs get similar styling to the PDF file.